shoryukenpizza/WrathCombo/docs/Retargeting.md

 `[ActionRetargeting.TargetResolver]` attribute.\
-Without this attribute, the method will throw Warnings periodically, as the attribute has documentation point to `ActionRetargeting` for others to see and the author to reference, and clearly indicates the behavior the method should exhibit.
+Without this attribute, the method will throw Warnings periodically, as the attribute has documentation point to `ActionRetargeting` for others to see and the author to reference, and indicates the behavior the method should exhibit.

 There are two notable examples of more complex `TargetResolvers`
 - [AST's `CardResolver`](https://github.com/PunishXIV/WrathCombo/blob/main/WrathCombo/Combos/PvE/AST/AST_Helper.cs#L67)
-  - This is only a simple masking method, to very simply fall back to using Cards on self, which was not desired behavior on `CardTarget` itself.
+  - This is only a simple masking method, to very simply fall back to using Cards on self, which was not the desired behavior on `CardTarget` itself.
 - [DNC's `DesirablePartnerResolver`](https://github.com/PunishXIV/WrathCombo/blob/main/WrathCombo/Combos/PvE/DNC/DNC_Helper.cs#L195)
   - This is only a simple masking method as it calls `TryGetDancePartner` in a different way from `FeatureDesirablePartnerResolver`.

- (both methods *could* be the method that they call, instead of masks of them, that's just how both of these worked out, and is not a recommended pattern by any means)
+ (both methods *could* be the method that they call, instead of masks of them, that's just how both of these worked out and is not a recommended pattern by any means)